brev/numenta-web/packages/numenta.com/pages/blog/2017/01/17/visiting-scholar-program.md

 ## Can you describe for more technical readers the area of your specific research?

-I will spare you a detailed explanation of my mathematical research :) if someone is interested in that, all my pure math papers can be found online on the [*arXiv*](https://arxiv.org/find/all/1/all:+klukas/0/1/0/all/0/1) - some keywords are: *low-dimensional topology*, *contact* and *symplectic topology*, *symplectic cobordisms*, *open book decompositions*, *Engel
+I will spare you a detailed explanation of my mathematical research. :)
+If someone is interested in that, all my pure math papers can be found online on [*arXiv*](https://arxiv.org/find/all/1/all:+klukas/0/1/0/all/0/1) - some keywords are: *low-dimensional topology*, *contact* and *symplectic topology*, *symplectic cobordisms*, *open book decompositions*, *Engel